Advocate

 A fact sheet published by Iowa Legal Aid related to 2023 and January 2024 eviction filings in Iowa can be found HERE.

-In 2024, Criminalization of homelessness also hit Iowa.
+In 2024, Criminalization of homelessness also hits Iowa.

 February 13, 2024...The Senate Study Bill 3175 was introduced for consideration by the Senate Local Government committee.
 This legislation, while temporarily pulled, criminalizes homelessness while diverting funding from effective program approaches to funding of required encampments.
 Cities could also be financially punished for not arresting individuals experiencing homelessness.
 This specific legislation is backed by the Cicero Institute.
 For talking points on how to respond to legislation criminalizing homelessness, please see the Housing not Handcuffs talking points HERE.